Orion ED80 Telescope Review (Now Discontinued)

 Orion ED80 Optical tube assembly

 The ED80’s focuser is a relatively proletarian single-speed 2” Crayford.
-It works just fine for visual and imaging, there’s a tension adjustment screw, it’s all-metal and overall I think it’s adequate for imaging.
-The focuser also has a Vixen/Synta-style shoe molded-in for a finderscope/red dot sight to be attached.
+It works just fine for visual and imaging; there’s a tension adjustment screw, it’s all-metal, and overall I think it’s adequate for imaging.
+The focuser also has a Vixen/Synta-style shoe moulded in for a finderscope/red dot sight to be attached.

 Astrophotography